chrisosaurus/plot/README.md

 ------------
 The initial plan was to try to define a very minimal core language (in c) and implement the rest in plot itself.

+I am not so sure about the current plan...

 planned:
 * ref counting
 * define